 An early existing memory system dynamic, similar to that of adults, is relevant for applying reinforcement learning principles at different timescales.
-For example, in a school context, learning processes can be better structured according to their development.
+In scenarios such as in the classroom, a teacher may comment on a child's behavior immediately after the action or some moments later, in par with our experimental manipulation of 1 second versus 5 seconds.
+Within such short range of delay in teachers' feedback, children's learning ability during the first years of schooling may function equally well and depend on the striatal-dependent memory system.
+However, we anticipate that the reliance on the hippocampus will become even more pronounced when feedback is further delayed for longer time.
+Children's capacity for learning over longer timescales relies on the hippocampal-dependent memory system, which is still under development.
+This knowledge could help to better structure learning according to their development.
 Furthermore, probabilistic learning from delayed feedback may be a potential diagnostic tool to examine the hippocampal-dependent memory system during learning in children at risk.
-Environmental factors such as stress11 and socioeconomic status^{39,70} have been shown to affect hippocampal structure and function and may contribute to a heightened risk for psychopathology in the long term^{71-73}.
-Deficits in hippocampal-dependent learning may be particularly relevant to psychopathology since dysfunctional behavior may arise from a tendency to prioritize short-term consequences over long-term ones^{74,75} and from the maladaptive application of previously learned behavior in inappropriate contexts76.
+Environmental factors such as stress11 and socioeconomic status^{39,71} have been shown to affect hippocampal structure and function and may contribute to a heightened risk for psychopathology in the long term^{72-74}.
+Deficits in hippocampal-dependent learning may be particularly relevant to psychopathology since dysfunctional behavior may arise from a tendency to prioritize shortterm consequences over long-term ones^{75,76} and from the maladaptive application of previously learned behavior in inappropriate contexts77.
+Interestingly, poor learners showed relatively less value-based learning in favor of stronger simple heuristic strategies, and excluding them modulated the hippocampaldependent associations to learning and memory in our results.
+More studies are needed to further clarify the relationship between hippocampus and psychopathology during cognitive and brain development.
 Another key question is whether developmental trajectories observed cross-sectionally are also confirmed by longitudinal results, such as for the learning rate and inverse temperature.
 Our results show developmental improvements in these learning parameters in only two years.
 This suggests that the initial two years of schooling constitute a dynamic period for feedback-based learning, in which contingent feedback is important in shaping behavior and development.